prestontasoff/ESPM_112L_24/Week_8/Week_8_Walkthrough.md

 In our lab, we use several popular tools to look at interesting proteins, which each have their own advantages and disadvantages.
 Let's talk about them, and what they're each good at.

+## Goals for today:

+- Predict genes, ORFs using Prodigal
+- Learn how to use BLASTp/BLASTn (your choice)
+- Learn how to use Interpro and HMMscan
+- Start playing with KEGG and investigating the metabolic pathways your proteins are part of

 ---

 ## Tools to investigate proteins of interest: